• Menu

 Wild horse at Sand Wash Basin.
 Photo by Sand Wash Basin Wild Horses Facebook

-While not indigenous to the area, the wild horses of Colorado that live in the Little Book Cliffs Wild Horse Range run wild and free in America’s old west.
+While not indigenous to the area, the wild horses of Colorado that live in the Little Book Cliffs Wild Horse Range run wild and free in America’s Old West.
 The modern horse once roamed these lands during the ice age and became extinct over 10,000 years ago.
-Much later the arrival of Spaniards brought the horse back, also known as the mustangs.
+Much later, the arrival of Spaniards brought horses back, also known as the mustangs.

 Little Book Cliffs Wild Horse Area covers more than 36,000 acres of beautiful canyons and plateaus where visitors can hike and see the horses roam throughout the area.
 The range is one of three in the U.S. that is specifically designated to protect wild horses.
 It’s located just northeast of Palisade.

-There is also Sand Wash Basin in northwest Colorado, near Craig that is home to more than 750 horses.
-The 150,000 acres is designated BLM land and open to visitors.
+There is also Sand Wash Basin in northwest Colorado, near Craig, which is home to more than 750 horses.
+The 150,000 acres are designated BLM land and open to visitors.

 When viewing Colorado’s wildlife, always be sure to keep a safe distance and try not to disturb the animals in their natural habitat.
 For optimal viewing, be sure to bring a zoom lens for your camera or binoculars.
-It’s best we keep our distance and absence to ensure these animals do not become threatened or endangered.
+We should keep our distance and absence to ensure these animals do not become threatened or endangered.

 Jessica Hughes